ALPHA KAPPA ALPHA SORORITY, INCORPORATED®

-On December 23, 1923, twenty women chartered Xi Omega, the first graduate chapter of Alpha Kappa Alpha Sorority, Inc. in Washington, D.C.
-Most were educators in the public schools of the District of Columbia and shared a common commitment to service and scholarship.
-Thus began Xi Omega Chapter’s 90 plus Years of Service in the areas of education, health, and human rights.
+On December 23, 1923, twenty women chartered Xi Omega as the first Alpha Kappa Alpha graduate chapter in Washington, D.C.
+Most were educators in the District of Columbia who shared a common commitment to service and scholarship.

 Xi Omega’s commitment to education has been a vital part of our programs of service through partnerships with area schools, college fairs at Xi Omega Center, and math and science summer camps to foster academic achievement.
 Our nonprofit Pearl and Ivy Educational Foundation, in association with Xi Omega Chapter, has awarded more than

 $1 million in scholarships for college-bound students since its inception 35 years ago.
 Our service legacy has also impacted healthcare, economics, youth leadership, and community activism to include voter registration drives, civic forums and transporting voters to the polls.

 Over the life of the Chapter, Xi Omega members have targeted health disparities in the African American community with specific programs for children, families and seniors.
 Through health fairs, wellness screenings and informational workshops, the chapter has highlighted resources for cardiovascular disease, diabetes, breast cancer, lupus, kidney disease and mental illness.
 Our longest-running programs of service, Monday Activities, focuses on senior health, wellness and vitality.

 Notably, Xi Omega Chapter's membership has included Alpha Kappa Alpha luminaries: